Kingdom Hearts 358/2 Days: Story

 The newly born Roxas is discovered in Twilight Town by Xemnas, the leader of Organization XIII, who recruits him as their thirteenth member.
 Unlike other Nobodies, Roxas lacks memories of his original self, Sora, and develops his own personality over time.
 Under the tutelage of Axel, whom he befriends, Roxas is sent on daily missions to other worlds to destroy Heartless and release stolen hearts with his Keyblade, which furthers the Organization's goal of creating Kingdom Hearts and becoming complete beings.
 After Axel and several other members are reassigned to Castle Oblivion, Roxas partners with Xion, a fourteenth member who was inducted shortly after him.
 Roxas and Xion bond over their similarities, including Xion's ability to wield a Keyblade and inability to recall her human life.
 Some time later, Roxas falls into a coma caused by the alteration of Sora's memories, (Note: As depicted in Kingdom Hearts: Chain of Memories) and does not revive until several weeks later, when Axel returns from Castle Oblivion as the group's only survivor.

 Over time, Xion befriends Roxas and Axel, who routinely eat sea-salt ice cream together after missions at the Twilight Town clock tower.
 Xion soon falls into a coma after failing to eliminate Riku; like Roxas, she has visions of Sora after waking.
 In time, Xion questions her own existence and distances herself from Roxas and Axel to learn more about herself.
-She eventually discovers that she is a Replica, an artificial human created as a fail-safe for Roxas, and that she has been inadvertently absorbing Sora's memories, preventing them from being completely restored.
-Xion is torn between staying with her friends and merging with Sora as per Riku's advice, but chooses to escape from the Organization after she begins siphoning Roxas' strength.
+She eventually discovers that she is a Replica—an artificial human—created from Sora's memories to duplicate Roxas's powers as a fail-safe, and that she has been inadvertently absorbing Sora's memories, preventing them from being completely restored.
+Xion is torn between staying with her friends and merging with Sora as per Riku's advice, but chooses to return to Sora after she begins siphoning Roxas' strength.
 Axel allows Xion to escape, but loses Roxas' trust.
 Upon learning Xion's identity from Xemnas, Roxas begins to question his own identity and defects from the Organization in search of answers, leaving Axel dejected.